Part Time Faculty - ELT 1110 - Introduction to Digital Circuits - Williston Campus

 Qualifications

-Successful candidates should possess a PHD strong interpersonal skills, and demonstrated success working as a member of an instructional team.
-A candidate with a creative, dynamic, and easy-going approach will be an excellent fit with the School of Italian.
+The successful candidate must possess a minimum of an M.A. in second language acquisition, culture, literature, or a related field, along with strong interpersonal skills, and demonstrated success working as a member of a Hebrew language instructional team.
+A candidate with a creative, dynamic approach, including advanced technology and computer skills, would be an excellent fit for the SoH.

 Application Instructions